National Peasants' Party: Formation

 The National–Peasantist fusion could not lead to an immediate challenge to the PNL supremacy.
 The party dropped to 22% and 54 deputies after the June 1927 election.
 With Ferdinand terminally ill, it reluctantly backed Barbu Știrbey's nominally independent cabinet, which was in practice a National Liberal front.
-Its leadership also rejected a pact with Averescu's group, pushing it into further into political insignificance.
+Its leadership also rejected a pact with Averescu's group, pushing Averescu further into political insignificance.
 These events also overlapped with a dynastic crisis: after Ferdinand's death in July 1927, the throne went to his minor grandson Michael I—Michael's disgraced father Carol II having been forced to renounce his claim and pushed into exile.
 The arrangement was resented by both the PNL and the PNR.
 For different reasons, both groups sketched out plans to depose Michael and turn Romania into a republic.

 The unexpected death of PNL chairman Ion I. C. Brătianu pushed the PNȚ back into full-blown opposition: "All hopes [...] focused on the democratic movement of renewal, outstandingly represented by Iuliu Maniu."
 The party withdrew its elected representatives and pushed citizens to engage in tax resistance.
 In creating a web of tactical alliances, it reconfirmed its pact with the BMȚ, while still shunning the PP. The PNȚ's first general congress was held on May 6, 1928 at Alba Iulia.
 It marked an early peak of PNȚ revolutionary activity, gathering between 100,000 and 200,000 supporters.
 Observers expected that the columns would then "march on Bucharest", by analogy with the March on Rome.
 This never happened, but the showing impressed the Regents into deposing the PNL cabinet and handing power to Maniu.
 Carol reportedly watched on as the events unfolded: at the time, Maniu "remain[ed] silent" as to whether he would back him for the throne.
 In fact, Maniu and Aurel Leucuția promised him the PNȚ's backing if he accepted a set of conditions, including un-divorcing Helen of Greece; Carol reluctantly agreed.
 Maniu was adamant that Carol's mistress Elena Lupescu stay exiled, and for this reason earned the Prince's eternal enmity.